stonegray/ableton-licence-backup/README.md

 Run `npm i -g ableton-licence-backup` to install the utility.

-Type `ableton-licence-backup latest` to export the licence files for the latest version into your current directory.
+Type `ableton-licence-backup` to export the licence files for the latest version into your current directory.

 ## Requirements: